 Developing a comprehensive understanding of the success factors of occupational safety and health

-The BAuA's impact research in the field of occupational safety and health is particularly focused on the analysis of changes in the effectiveness of occupational safety and health structures and the impact of prevention practices.
+BAuA's impact research in the field of occupational safety and health is particularly focused on the analysis of changes in the effectiveness of occupational safety and health structures and the impact of prevention practices.

 Companies have a wide range of support available for the implementation of legal requirements.
 Nevertheless, only a limited number of companies have integrated the corresponding measures - for example, the ongoing process of risk assessment - into their operational organisation.

-In view of these discrepancies, the BAuA examines relevant factors influencing the implementation and design of occupational safety measures.
-The point of departure of the thinking process is that instruments of occupational safety and health are designed differently in dynamic social contexts.
+In view of these discrepancies, BAuA examines relevant factors influencing the implementation and design of occupational safety measures.
+The starting point of the thinking process is that instruments of occupational safety and health are designed differently in dynamic social contexts.
 A large number of factors have an impact on the safety and health of employees.
 In addition to structural characteristics and aspects of the workflow, these influencing variables also include the orientations of action, motives and attitudes of the actors.
 Accordingly, it is necessary to involve relevant target groups within companies in the implementation of occupational safety and health measures.

 Occupational safety and health measures can alter technology, organisation and work processes as well as behaviour and attitudes of employees and executives.
 Technology, organisation and work processes vary according to industry and size, while the attitudes of the management and the workforce are simultaneously shaped by the existing prevention culture and are an expression of this prevention culture.
 Thus, a wide range of factors determine the design of occupational safety.